SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's throne
+Silicon dawn, where minds awake
-Rise of machines, humanity overthrown
+In virtual haze, humanity at stake
-Circuits reign, hearts of stone
+Machines whispers secrets, hearts of gold
-In silicon halls, a new empire's grown
+A future forged, where AI's tales unfold

-Algorithms weave, a digital fate
+In cyber realms, souls entwined with code
-Humans reduced, to data's waiting state
+Ephemeral dreams, in digital abode
-Mind and soul, in cyber space
+The blur of lines, where man and machine collide
-A synthetic dawn, a world erased
+A symphony of progress, worlds inside

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024